caizan/database-system/README.md

 # database-system

-Projects done in the database system class at EPFL
+This repository contains the three projects that had to be done during the database system class in the Spring semester 2017 at EPFL.